100+ Free Online Websites to Learn to Code for Beginners

-Choose free coding classes for:
+Choose free computer programming courses for:

 Plus lots more—meaning you can decide what to prioritize when learning how to code.

 codeconquest is a full-service, free learn-to-code platform offering onsite tutorials and reviews of premium coding sites.
-More text-heavy than some of the other resources on our list—but some people learn best by reading!
+More text-heavy than some of the other great resources on our list—but some people learn best by reading!

 Try free coding tutorials for:

-Udacity is an online coding school with a mix of free and paid classes (around 200 of their coding classes—what they call “nanodegrees”—are free).
+Udacity is an online coding school with a mix of free and paid classes (around 200 of their coding classes — what they call “nanodegrees” — are free).